themaceoftime/OoT-Randomizer/README.md

 # Custom Models

 Save the .ZOBJ file of the desired model in `data/Models/Adult` or `data/Models/Child`.
 The file must be in .ZOBJ format (the compressed .PAK files are not compatible), but most Modloader64 models will work.
+Exceptions are models which are larger than the base Link models (the randomizer will give an error message) and those created on the new pipeline (technically load but the textures get wonky).

 Once the models are saved, the program may be opened and the model(s) selected under the `Cosmetics` tab.